s1ddok/mtlswift/README.md

 namespace mtlswift {}
 ```

-#### Arguments

-* `mtlswift:`
+### Customizing generation

+Every custom annotation starts with `mtlswift:`.
 The program uses this declaration prefix to identify the start of a declaration.
-This is a required prefix to any declaration.
+It must be written in a doc string way right before the kernel.

   ```C++
   /// mtlswift: ...